House GOP yanks vote on funding bill amid NY Republicans’ Amtrak concerns

 The measure is one of the party’s 12 annual government funding bills members had hoped to pass this month.

-But that goal seems increasingly out of reach as Congress begins to shift focus to striking a deal to avert a government shutdown ahead of a looming deadline next week, and GOP leadership struggles to unify the conference behind multiple spending plans.
+But that goal seems increasingly out of reach, and with GOP leadership struggling to unify the conference behind multiple spending plans, Congress is beginning to shift focus to striking a deal to avert a government shutdown ahead of a looming deadline next week.

 Mychael Schnell contributed.